SL0PPYJ03/SL0PPYJ03/README.md

 - 🌱 I’m starting to learn HTML and CSS.
 - 📫 How to reach me - You can reach my via Discord through my tag SL0PPY#0001

-Most of my repositorys are private, sorry.
+My repositorys are private, sorry.